nathanlong/nathanlong.github.io/about.md

 - Minimalism is nice, but clarity is better&mdash;the clearest solution is not always the simplest one.
 - Clear and effective design advocates for your users, your most important stakeholders.

-## Inspiration

-I love God and I love my family (my beautiful wife and two daughters), both of those things are important to me and drive a lot of my decisions.

 ## Other Points

 - I will always look for the clearest, most efficient solution, not the one that will make me the most money.